Sequential decision-making#

 Some motivating examples#

-We can extend this example, and consider the your decisions when taking a pre-requisite course (e.g., linear algebra) and how that may effect your performance in a future engineering course, which then may affect your competitiveness when applying for jobs or graduate programs, and so forth.
+We can extend this example: the effort you invest in a prerequisite course (like linear algebra) might influence your performance in advanced engineering courses later on, which in turn could affect your competitiveness when applying for jobs or graduate programs, and so on.
+Each decision branches into a sequence of future consequences, accumulating over time.

 Playing chess: In the game of chess, your moves early in the game affect how your pieces are distributed across the board, and therefore will affect what moves you can make in the future, and ultimately, your ability to win the game.
 This is a rather challenging sequential decision-making problem because (i) there are many possible moves to make at any turn and many possible board configurations to consider, (ii) there is another player (the opponent) involved and they make moves that we have no control over, (iii) the game is (typically) a long one, involving many moves before a winner is determined, and the payoff of a move right now may not be immediate, but may not come until many moves later.